Prison

 • Will someone else be able to keep making repayments?

-Caution: If someone else is making repayments on your behalf, keep in mind that if they don’t follow through you are still liable and will wear the consequences.
-If you are not certain that everything will go as planned, then you need to talk to your creditor and come to an arrangement (see step 4 below) and/or sell the asset.
+Caution: If someone else is making repayments on your behalf, keep in mind that if they don’t follow through you’re still liable and will wear the consequences.
+If you’re not certain everything will go as planned, you need to talk to your creditor and come to an arrangement (see step 4 below) and/or sell the asset.

-• Are there any services or subscriptions you will no longer need and can cancel?
+• Are there services or subscriptions you won’t need and can cancel?

 For example: electricity, internet, Netflix, mobile data, etc.

-• Do you have direct debits in place that you need to cancel?
+• Do you have direct debits you need to cancel?

 • Do you need to appoint a trusted person as a power of attorney?

-A power of attorney is a person you appoint to manage financial matters on your behalf when you are in prison.
-You can find out more from the relevant agency in your state or territory.
+A power of attorney is a person you appoint to manage financial matters on your behalf when you’re in prison.

 04

-• Explain to your creditor that you will be going or may go to prison.
-Do not be afraid to explain this to your creditor.
+• Explain to your creditor you will be going, or may go, to prison.
+Don’t be afraid to explain this to your creditor.

-• Tell your creditor you will be in financial hardship because you will have very little income in prison.
+• Tell your creditor you’ll be in financial hardship because you will have very little income in prison.

-• Work with your creditors to negotiate workable repayment arrangements.
+• Work with your creditor to negotiate suitable repayment arrangements.
 This could be:

-• For shorter term sentences: a deferral of payments until you are released from prison
+• For short term sentences: a deferral of payments until you’re released from prison.

-• For joint debts (where the loan is with you and someone else) – whether the other debtor will be making repayments.
-If reduced repayments are required, let the creditor know this.
+• For joint debts (where the loan is with you and someone else): the other person could keep making repayments.
+If reduced repayments are required, tell the creditor.

-• For longer term sentences: speak to a financial counsellor as these situations can be more complex.
+• For long term sentences: speak to a financial counsellor as these situations can be more complex.

 05